Products

 • Place vial of moth eggs into fridge or freezer.

 • After emergence feed with moth eggs every second day with one half measuring spoon (straw) provided.
-Rotating vent on tub can be opened to allow eggs to be dropped in for feeding.
+The rotating vent on the rearing box lid can be opened to allow eggs to be dropped in for feeding.

 • Return moth eggs to fridge or freezer.